jfrog/log-analytics-splunk/README.md

 ```

-After FluentD is successfully installed, the below plungins are required to be installed
+After FluentD is successfully installed, the below plugins are required to be installed

 ```text